Kaankocc/Harassment-Detection-Project/README.md

 # Harassment Detection Using Machine Learning 📱

-This project focuses on using various Python-based machine learning and data science libraries to build a model capable of detecting toxic internet comments, specifically targeting harassment in online platforms.
+This project focuses on using various Python-based machine learning and data science libraries, particularly TensorFlow, to build a neural network capable of detecting toxic internet comments, specifically targeting harassment on online platforms.

 ## 1. Problem Definition